Fiscal Year Spend Down: 3 Ways to Use It Before You Lose It

 2. Invest in Learning Technology

+Study Island is a good example.
 The act of retrieving information previously learned to answer a question (also known as practice testing) has proven to be one of the most effective learning techniques.
-Study Island, Edmentum’s kindergarten through 12th grade practice and classroom assessment program offers engaging and flexible practice options across math, ELA, science, and social studies.
+Our kindergarten through 12th grade practice and classroom assessment program offers engaging and flexible practice options across math, ELA, science, and social studies.
 The program has more than 600,000 unique items, including 10,000 technology-enhanced items to ensure that you have a robust pool of standards-aligned questions written specifically for your state, grade level, and desired subject.
 You can also identify opportunity areas so student focus their time on those most-needed skills, as well as pull individual reports to set and track customized learning goals.

 States and districts around the country have seen an influx of millions of dollars as part of the federal government’s response to the COVID-19 pandemic, with the goal of using much of it to help mitigate learning loss brought on by the disruption in classroom learning.
 Many states and districts plan to use that money to invest more deeply in summer school services, and using year-end funds to supplement ESSER funds may extend your summer learning opportunities even further.